hazelapondi/FUTURE_DS_01/README.md

 As part of our data cleaning:

 * The Cabin column is dropped because it contains too many missing values.
-* Rows with missing Embarked values are also dropped.
+* Rows with missing values are also dropped.

 When performing Logistic Regression: